Tibet Travel Information

 Travel Insurance:

 Travel insurance is essential for your tour.
 It protects your financial securities and compensates lost property as well as life security.
 Travel insurance should cover emergency rescue expenses, trip cancellations, medical expenses, and any other eventual mishaps.
-That’s why, we suggest you buy your insurance policy from your country before leaving for the travel.
+That’s why we suggest you buy your insurance policy from your country before leaving for the trip.

 • Important Note and Optional Activities